Paradoxes of set theory: Paradoxes of enumeration

-By defining the notion of the size of a set in terms of its cardinality, the issue can be settled.
-Since there is a bijection between the two sets involved, this follows in fact directly from the definition of the cardinality of a set.
+The issue can be settled by defining the size of a set in terms of its cardinality.
+Since a bijection exists between the two sets, they have the same cardinality by definition.

-See Hilbert's paradox of the Grand Hotel for more on paradoxes of enumeration.
+Hilbert's paradox of the Grand Hotel illustrates more paradoxes of enumeration.

 Je le vois, mais je ne crois pas

 "I see it but I don't believe," Cantor wrote to Richard Dedekind after proving that the set of points of a square has the same cardinality as that of the points on just an edge of the square: the cardinality of the continuum.

 This demonstrates that the "size" of sets as defined by cardinality alone is not the only useful way of comparing sets.
 Measure theory provides a more nuanced theory of size that conforms to our intuition that length and area are incompatible measures of size.

 The evidence strongly suggests that Cantor was quite confident in the result itself and that his comment to Dedekind refers instead to his then-still-lingering concerns about the validity of his proof of it.
 Nevertheless, Cantor's remark would also serve nicely to express the surprise that so many mathematicians after him have experienced on first encountering a result that is so counter-intuitive.